flawiddsouza/Restfox/README.md

 ## Built and used by Docker

 First refer to [**Compiling Web Standalone**](#using-web-standalone) to build successfully locally and use it normally.
 Then in the project root directory (directory with Dockerfile), execute:
 ```
 docker build -t restfox:xx .
 ```
 > Note: xx is the version number

 After the build is complete, use the following command to start the service:
 ```
 docker run -d -p:4004:4004 restfox:xx
 ```
 Visit after successful startup: localhost:4004

+Alternatively, you can also use the pre-built Docker image available on [Docker Hub](https://hub.docker.com/r/flawiddsouza/restfox).
+See: [**Docker**](#docker).